Tips for using your insurance to pay for therapy

 More and more people are using insurance to pay for their mental health treatment.
 At Shift Counseling, PC, we think this improved access is a very good thing!
 If you’re struggling with depression, anxiety, trauma, or stress related issues, help is available.

-There are some great therapist finding widgets, such as Psychology Today, Mental Health Match, Latinx Therapy (as well as others) that can help you narrow your search by location, issues, and insurance type.
-A local Chicagoland resource is Therapy Road.
+There are some great therapist finding websites, such as Therapy search, Psychology Today, Mental Health Match, Latinx Therapy (as well as others) that can help you narrow your search by location, issues, and insurance type.

 What types of insurance is Shift Counseling, PC in network with?